The Difference Between Classic EDI and Modern EDI

 When we think about EDI, we tend to think about an enterprise moving standardized data between its trading partners and customers, both into and out of an ERP system.

-However, today, EDI goes further than simply moving data from one place to another.
-EDI has grown to enable end-to-end data processing through your business ecosystem.
+However, today, the top EDI software platforms goes further than simply moving data from one place to another.
+EDI systems have grown to enable end-to-end data processing through your business ecosystem.

 Today’s EDI is very different from what it was 10 or 15 years ago.
 When many companies made their last EDI technology investments, they were not facing the challenges they face today as they fill a supplier or intermediary role in the B2B value chain.

 They must support new shared processes, transactions, document types, and communication methods, all while meeting more stringent service levels.
-Modern EDI extends B2B integration and automation capabilities more than just traditional EDI.
+Modern platforms extend EDI integration and automation capabilities more than just traditional EDI.
 The legacy EDI solutions most organizations have been working with for years simply cannot deliver the entire B2B process that your organization now requires.

 What is Classic EDI?